 EGI Marketplace

 Another area of opportunity for industry will be through the establishment of an EGI marketplace.
 This project task involves the analysis and development of a legal, policy and business framework for a marketplace capability that would allow the request, provision, accounting, billing of e-Infrastructure services.
-The activity will develop scenarios for allocating capacity to research communities in collaborations with pilot user communities (user-driven scenario development), identify incentive mechanisms for resource centres to provide capacity, analyse revenue streams (e.g., PCP, PPI, direct charging to users, free service at point of delivery), analyse integration with other marketplaces (e.g., Helix Nebula).
+The activity will develop scenarios for allocating capacity to research communities in collaborations with pilot user communities (user-driven scenario development), identify incentive mechanisms for resource centres to provide capacity, analyse revenue streams (e.g., PCP, PPI, direct charging to users, free service at point of delivery), analyse integration with other marketplaces (e.g., Helix Nebula, DBCE).
 Outputs of the pay-for-use activity, SME engagement and the procurement study will be fed into this work.

 Procurement